jstat17/Random-Walk-NFT/README.md

 This repo worked on concurrently with https://github.com/jstat17/Solidity-Math

-## Ethereum-based random walk NFT
+## Ethereum-based Random Walk NFT
 A smartcontract that can generate verifiably random walks (using Chainlink VRF), which produces a plot of points that look like a treasure map starting at the origin and ending at some arbitarily-random point.

 The frontend's webpage that interacts with the smartcontract uses a web-based python script to display the generated map using the NFT's randomly generated 2-D nodes.
-The frontend also allows users to generate their NFTs and display them once they are generated onto the Ethereum blockchain.
+The frontend also allows users to generate their NFTs and display them once they are generated in the Ethereum blockchain.
 The webpage connects via Metamask.

 ## Deployed contract (with source code)
 https://rinkeby.etherscan.io/address/0xc9E02478307B6306edfd2a96642576eDF15f17fa#code